ultrabug/py3status/py3status/modules/README.md

 ### <a name="whatismyip"></a>whatismyip

-Display your public/external IP address and toggle to online status on click.
+Display public IP address and online status.

 Configuration parameters:
   - `cache_timeout` how often we refresh this module in seconds *(default 30)*